Does CMSRU accept transfer students?

 How do I update my contact information once my application is complete?

-Preferably, this test will be taken in the spring of the year before application; however, it must be taken no later than September of the year in which the candidate applies.
-For the entering class of 2014, CMSRU will consider applicants who have taken the MCAT between January 2011 and September 2013.
+Preferably this test will be taken in the spring of the year before application; however, it must be taken no later than the fall of the year in which the candidate applies.
+CMSRU will consider applicants who have taken only the new MCAT before September 2017.

 We will use the highest composite score of any single exam taken in the accepted time frame.
 Individual section scores from different test dates will not be combined to produce a new composite score.